Team-Building Nightmares – Share Your Stories!

 “My company hired an improv group to bring all the employees together.
 After an opening skit, which was admittedly pretty funny, we were assigned different animals and we went around the room telling people the qualities they shared with their assigned animal.
 Great if you were randomly assigned a lion or an eagle – not so much for the pigs and sloths.”

 “Two words – clown school.
 I nearly quit.”

 “The worst one I had was where we tossed a bean bag around and said what we liked about the person we were tossing it to.
 It was an okay start, but then came Round Two, where we shared our “opportunities for improvement” about the person we were tossing it to.
 We went from not really knowing each other to actively disliking each other in about 30 minutes.”

 I honestly can’t imagine what some of these organizations were thinking.
 But the sad truth is that there are many more stories like this out there, so let’s keep this sharing going.
 Think of it as post-traumatic team-building therapy!
-Share your tales of team-building terror in the comments area below.
+Share your tales of team-building terror by contacting us through our contact form.
 I look forward to hearing your stories!